jberry93/Notebook/Notes/Javascript/Object-Oriented.md

 The main difference between lexical scopes and execution contexts is that lexical scopes are built as the code runs

 ###Prototype Chains
-Prototype chains allow you to make objects that behave as if they have the same properties as other objects
+Prototype chains allow you to make objects that behave as if they have the same properties as other objects by depending on failed lookups

 Let's first make an object: